thejayhaykid/astro-blog/src/content/blog/engineering/2025/gymclock-release.md

 After launch, I plan to keep the app focused and simple while continuing to improve polish, performance, and usability based on real-world use.

-If you’re interested in trying it out or have feedback once it’s live, I’d love to hear from you.
+If you're interested in trying it out or have feedback once it's live, I'd love to [hear from you](/contact?subject=Tell%20me%20when%20GymClock%20is%20live).

 Thanks for reading — and for supporting independent builders.